arlofonseca/fivem-parking/README.md

 - Support is extended to aircraft and boats, each equipped with facilities that cater to storage and retrieval.
 - Includes a tracking system for players to locate their vehicles easily, either within their garage, on the map, or at the impound.
 - Logs for specific actions are handled by ox_lib's [logger](https://overextended.dev/ox_lib/Modules/Logger/Server#liblogger) module, Discord is no longer supported.
-- Any framework support, ox_core, es_extended, qbx-core and qb-core are integrated by default.
 - A straightforward, adaptable and customizable user interface designed for retrieving vehicles, created using React and the Mantine UI library.

 https://github.com/bebomusa/bgarage/assets/138083964/0c656c5b-fbb4-4500-9e29-55bb85b430c0